 — William Heaton, Ney's former chief of staff, pleaded guilty to a federal conspiracy charge involving a golf trip to Scotland, expensive meals, and tickets to sporting events between 2002 and 2004 as payoffs for helping Abramoff's clients.
 He cooperated with investigators and was sentenced to two years' probation and a $5,000 fine.

-— Neil Volz, a former chief of staff to Ney who left government to work for Abramoff, was sentenced to two years' probation, 100 hours of community service and a $2,000 fine after pleading guilty to conspiring to corrupt Ney and others with trips and other aid.
+— Neil Volz, a former chief of staff to Ney who left government to work for Abramoff, was sentenced to two years of probation, 100 hours of community service and a $2,000 fine after pleading guilty to conspiring to corrupt Ney and others with trips and other aid.

 — Mark Zachares, former aide to Rep. Don Young, R-Alaska, pleaded guilty to conspiracy.
 He acknowledged accepting tens of thousands of dollars' worth of gifts and a golf trip to Scotland from Abramoff's team in exchange for official acts on the lobbyist's behalf.
 He was sentenced to four years' probation and 12 weekends in jail.

 — Trevor L. Blackann, a former aide to Missouri Republicans Sen. Kit Bond and Rep. Roy Blunt, pleaded guilty to not reporting $4,100 in gifts from lobbyists in return for helping clients of Abramoff and his associates.
 Among the gifts were tickets to the World Series and concerts, plus meals and entertainment at a "gentleman's club."
-He was sentenced to one day in jail, two years' probation and a $500 fine.
+His sentencing has not yet been scheduled.

 — James Hirni, a former Republican Senate aide and one-time Abramoff associate, pleaded guilty to using wire communications to defraud taxpayers of congressional aides' honest services.
-Hirni acknowledged providing Blackann with meals, concert passes and tickets to the opening game of the 2003 World Series.
-He was sentenced to a day in jail, two years' probation and 100 hours community service.
+Hirni acknowledged providing Blackann with meals, concert passes and tickets to the opening game of the 2003 World Series between the Florida Marlins and the New York Yankees at Yankee Stadium.
+His sentencing has not yet been scheduled.

 — Todd Boulanger, a former Abramoff deputy, pleaded guilty to lavishing congressional aides with meals and tickets to sporting events, concerts and the circus in exchange for help with legislation favorable to his clients.
-He was sentenced to a month's incarceration, two years' probation and a $4,000 fine.
+His sentencing has not yet been scheduled.

-— Roger Stillwell, a former Interior Department official, was sentenced to two years' probation in January 2007 after pleading guilty to a misdemeanor charge for not reporting hundreds of dollars' worth of sports and concert tickets he received from Abramoff.
+— Roger Stillwell, a former Interior Department official, was sentenced to two years on probation in January 2007 after pleading guilty to a misdemeanor charge for not reporting hundreds of dollars' worth of sports and concert tickets he received from Abramoff.

 — Former Abramoff business partner Adam Kidan was sentenced in Florida in March 2006 to nearly six years in prison for conspiracy and fraud in the 2000 purchase of the Fort Lauderdale-based SunCruz Casinos gambling fleet.

-— Horace Cooper, a former Labor Department official and one-time aide to former Rep. Dick Armey, R-Texas, pleaded guilty in April 2010 to falsifying a document when he did not report receiving gifts from Abramoff and Volz in 2003.
+— Horace Cooper, a former Labor Department official and one-time aide to former Republican Rep. Dick Armey pleaded guilty in April 2010 to falsifying a document when he did not report receiving gifts from Abramoff and Volz in 2003.
 He was placed on probation for three years.

-— Fraser Verrusio, a former aide to Young, was found guilty by a jury of conspiracy and accepting an illegal gratuity for taking a trip to the first game of the 2003 World Series with a corporate official and lobbyist who picked up the tab.
+— Fraser Verrusio, a former aide to Young, was found guilty of conspiracy and accepting an illegal gratuity for taking a trip to the first game of the 2003 World Series in New York with a corporate official and lobbyist who picked up the tab.
 He also was found guilty of making a false statement for failing to report the trip on his House financial disclosure form.
-He was sentenced to a day in jail, two years' probation and a $1,000 fine.
+His sentencing is scheduled for Aug.
+8.